molcathy/cl_calculator/README.md

 # CL Calculator

 ## Current Problem
-- [] there is no actual 0 in the list of coordinates
+- [] finding out the x intersect of a graph based on power

 ## NEXT
-- [] Doing a graph to any power
+- [x] Doing a graph to any power
 - [] Finding where the x-intersect is
 - [] Finding where the y-intersect is